rachnguyn/turtlemania/README.md

 - Sounds lag when triggered too immediately after another sound
 - Placement of decorations/items often collides with other objects, may not be on the right z-axis
 - Turtle movement is not very smooth
+- Pausing does not stop movement of animals; prevents collision detection only

 ## Contributors